BSS Gull Logo

 Upper School

-Classes 9-10 (15 to 16 years)
+Classes 9-10 (14 to 16 years)

-The Upper School Steiner Curriculum is specifically designed to support the critical years of adolescence.
-It provides the opportunity for students to develop a broad knowledge base through philosophical, practical, technical and scientific inquiry, as well as preparing for GCSE and Open College Network examinations.
+The Steiner Upper School Curriculum covers geography, anthropology, biology, physics, chemistry, French, German, drama, music, Eurythmy (creative movement) and craft.
+It provides the opportunity for students to develop a broad knowledge base through philosophical, practical and scientific inquiry, as well as preparing for GCSE examinations.

 Upper School Art